FloBeep/Project_1_2024_Songs/README.md

 Pandora Streams: Both explicit and non-explicit tracks show similar average counts with a slight edge for explicit tracks.

 By calculating the T-Stat and the P-values, we were able to confirm that there is no significant difference between explicit and non-explicit tracks for all platforms, except YouTube Views the very small P-value indicates a significant difference, with non-explicit tracks performing better.

+We can see in our total number of Streams bar chart that the popularity of Non-Explicit songs is higher than the one of explicit songs for all platform, nearing 6 trillions streams.
+Explicit tracks have around 3 trillion total streams, which is about half the streams of non-explicit tracks.

+If we look at the most listened artists bar graph, we can see that 2 artists are by far the most listened too.
+Kevin MacLeod and The King Khan & BBQ Show.
+Kevin MacLeod composed more than 2,000 royalty free musics that are used on social media.
+Which explained is ranking as number 1 of the most streamed artist.
+The King Khan & BBQ Show as a very very popular song on Tiktok with more than 18 billions uses!

+Therefore a lot of the Non-Explicits streams are due to those 2 artists which add 3 trillions of streams to the non-explicit chart.

 4. We can see here that we ran a linear regression comparing social media engagement (Likes) with content performance (Views) on platforms like Youtube and TikTok.
 This helps us understand the relationship between how much a video is liked and how often it is viewed.